-- You can also view this list of accepted payment methods that HMRC will accept.
-Many will pay HMRC Self Assessment online via the HMRC website.
-It is also easy enough paying HMRC Self Assessment online via your internet banking once you have HMRC’s bank details and know your payment reference.
+- You can also pay HMRC online via a debit or credit card their official website.
+Basically, many taxpayers will pay HMRC Self Assessment online via the HMRC website.
+You can view their accepted payment methods when you visit their website.
+It’s also easy enough paying HMRC Self Assessment online via your internet banking once you have HMRC’s bank details and know your payment reference.

-When you know you tax bill and POA, if you are unable to meet these you could contact HMRC.
-Indeed, when you do, you can ask them about a HMRC payment plan (Self Assessment) and as long as you assure them you will stick to this, they should allow this to be set up.
+When you know you tax bill and POA, if you’re unable to meet these you could contact HMRC.
+Indeed, when you do, you can ask them about a HMRC payment plan (Self Assessment) and as long as you assure them you’ll stick to this, they should allow this to be set up.

 Your own online personal tax account with HMRC

 Under SA, you can check what you owe to HMRC at any time by setting up an online personal tax account with them.
-You can then look within your account how to add Self Assessment to personal tax account and, once you have added this, it will show your tax liabilities.
+You can then look within your account at how to add Self Assessment to personal tax account.
+Once you have added this, it’ll show your tax liabilities.
 You can use your HMRC Self Assessment login to access your account at any time.
-Therefore, when you log into your HMRC Self Assessment account, this will show your current liability.
+Therefore, when you log into your HMRC Self Assessment account, this’ll show your current liability.
 Your HMRC personal tax account will also show any POA that are payable.
-If you reduce your POA, you can log into Self Assessment to make sure that HMRC update this.
-In addition, there is also other helpful information in your HMRC online account, such as tax codes and state payments.
+If you decide to reduce your POA, you can log into Self Assessment to make sure that HMRC update this.
+In addition, there’s also other helpful information in your HMRC online account, such as tax codes and state payments.

 This guide explains how Self Assessment payment on account work for UK contracting professionals.
-As mentioned earlier, you will be required to make payments on account if your tax liability to HMRC is more than £1,000 and less than 80% of the tax that you owe has not already been taxed at source.
-It is often the case that a UK limited company contractor may ask how do I reduce my payments on account and we explain the process here.
+As mentioned earlier, you’ll be required to make payments on account if your tax liability to HMRC is more than £1,000 and less than 80% of the tax that you owe hasn’t already been taxed at source.
+It’s often the case that a UK limited company contractor may ask how do I reduce my payments on account and we explain the process here.

 Depending on your monthly drawings/dividends from your company, you should be saving for any personal tax as you go along in a personal savings account.
 Then, when the tax becomes due in the future you can make the relevant HMRC payment (Self Assessment).